-To be idempotent, only the actual back-end state of the server is considered, the status code returned by each request may differ: the first call of a
+To be idempotent, only the state of the server is considered.
+The response returned by each request may differ: for example, the first call of a

 DELETE will likely return a

 200, while successive ones will likely return a